devanlooches/tmux-config/README.md

   * Some Keyboard shortcuts inspired by <a href="https://github.com/gpakosz/.tmux" target="_blank">https://github.com/gpakosz/.tmux</a>
   # <a name="todo">Todo</a>
   - [ ] Remake mail checker using gmail api instead of applescript
+  # <a name="about">About the creator</a>
+  I am a fourteen-year-old budding programmer.
+This is my first public github repo.
+Any feedback would be much appreciated!
+Please post your comments under the Discussions tab.